ELENA-LANG/elena-lang/readme.txt

 ****************************************************************************

-The complete source code of ELENA Standard library could be found in the folder <app root>\src.

-The complete source code of ELENA Standard library 2 could be found in the folder <app root>\src2.
+The complete source code of ELENA Standard library could be found in the folder <app root>\src30.

-The complete source code of ELENA samples could be found in the folder <app root>\examples.
+The source code of ELENA samples could be found in the folder <app root>\examples.

 ****************************************************************************